springbox/Vagrant/README.md

-Bit51-Vagrant
+Vagrant
 =============

-Vagrant Configuration for Bit51
+Vagrant Configuration for Springbox